-In accordance with Dutch law, our management is entrusted to the Managing Board under the supervision of our Supervisory Board.
-Mr. Jean-Marc Chery was appointed on May 31, 2018 for a three-year term and was re-appointed on May 27, 2021 for a subsequent three-year term expiring at the 2024 AGM and is currently the sole member of the Managing Board with the function of President and Chief Executive Officer.
+appointed on May 27, 2021 for a subsequent three-year term expiring at the 2024 AGM and is currently the sole member of the Managing Board with the function of President and Chief Executive Officer.
+Our Supervisory Board announced on September 19, 2023, that it will propose the reappointment of Mr. Jean-Marc Chery as sole member of the Managing Board, President and Chief Executive Officer for another three-year term for shareholder approval at the 2024 AGM.
+We continue to review and strengthen the succession planning for the Managing Board to ensure business continuity, taking into account, amongst others, the rapidly changing technological, social, economic and regulatory developments in our industry.
 For further biographical details concerning the sole member of the Managing Board, our President and Chief Executive Officer, please refer to the "Biographies of our Executive Committee members (including the President and Chief Executive Officer)" section.